nest/nest-simulator/doc/userdoc/installation/hpc_install.rst

+.. _hpc_install:

 High Performance Computer Systems Installation
 ================================================

 Minimal configuration
 -------------------------

 NEST can be compiled without any external packages; such a configuration may be useful for initial porting to a new supercomputer.
 However, this implies several restrictions:

 - Some neuron and synapse models will not be available, as they depend on ODE solvers from the GNU Scientific Library.
 - The Python extension will not be available